Pochaev city, Ukraine (Pochaiv)

 The city of Ternopil oblast.

-Pochaev (also spelled Pochaiv, Pochayiv, Pochayev) is a small city located in Kremenets district of Ternopil oblast of Ukraine.
-The nearest railway station is situated in Kremenets city about 25 km away.
-The distance to oblast capital city Ternopil is about 50 km.
+Pochaiv, also known as Pochaev is a small town located in Kremenets district of Ternopil Oblast of Ukraine.
+The nearest railway station is situated in Kremenets, about 25 km away.
+The distance to Ternopil, the capital city of the region, is about 50 km.

 Pochaev city flag